Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

-We will construct a novel computational channel model based on EIT and the above matrix-valued GRF theory.
-To meet these requirements, we begin by rethinking the fundamental EM laws beneath all kinds of communication systems.
+To meet the requirements for an EM-compliant general-purpose CCM, we begin by constructing a novel CCM based on the above matrix-valued GRF theory.
 The proposed channel model should be both deeply rooted in EM theory and highly applicable to existing channel estimation algorithms.
 Thanks to the GRF framework, a feasible approach is to specify the autocorrelation matrix ${\bf R}$ of the ``channel field''.
 In this way, we can encode the EM knowledge into the autocorrelation function of the channel response.
 From a signal processing viewpoint, this is equivalent to specifying the correlation matrix of the channel vector~\cite{loyka2001channel}.

 Motivated by this idea, we start by evaluating the EM channel correlation at two separate points located in the receiver's region ${\bf x}, {\bf x'} \in V_{\rm R}\subset \mathbb{R}^3$.
 By assuming unit transmission power, the channel from the source to receiver is proportional to the received electric field observed at ${\bf x}$, i.e., ${\bf E}({\bf x})\in\mathbb{C}^3$, and the definition of ${\bf E}({\bf x'})$ is similar.
 Notice that our goal is to evaluate the correlation matrix ${\bf R}({\bf x}; {\bf x'}):=\mathbb{E}[{\bf E}({\bf x}){\bf E}\H({\bf x'})]$ with some reasonable assumption on the surrounding scattering conditions.
-Since an arbitrary EM field configuration can be accurately represented by an infinite superposition of planar waves with complex amplitude ${\bf E}_0({\bm \kappa})$, i.e.,
+Since an arbitrary EM field configuration can be accurately represented by an infinite superposition of planar waves with complex amplitude ${\bf E}_0({\bm \kappa})$~\cite{wan2023mutual}, i.e.,

 we know immediately that the correlation ${\bf R}({\bf x}, {\bf x'})$ depends intrinsically on the statistics of the planar wave component ${\bf E}_0({\bm \kappa})$.
 By assuming an independent complex Gaussian amplitude of this component and noticing ${\bm \kappa} \cdot {\bf E}_0=0$, we obtain the correlation matrix (up to a constant factor) as